 The Trust's liabilities are primarily due to APFC's obligations due, but not yet settled, on securities purchases.
-The Total Deferred Inflow of Resources primarily reflects the inclusion of the value of future expected Trust land lease revenue.
+The large change in Total Deferred Inflow of Resources in FY2023 as compared to FY2021 reflects the inclusion of the value of future expected Trust land lease revenue.

-The table below contains condensed financial information derived from the Trust's governmentwide financial statements related to revenues and expenses during FY2022 through FY2024, and the resulting change in year-end net position for those years.
+The table below contains condensed financial information derived from the Trust's government-wide financial statements related to revenues and expenses during FY2021 through FY2023, and the resulting change in year-end net position for those years.